Courses

 PT 561.
 Pathophysiology.
 3 Hours.

-This course uses a mix of group discussion and lectures to discuss complex concepts in cardiovascular and pulmonary physical therapy and inpatient physical therapy practice.
-Lab activities occur in the simulation center to create increasing complex clinical scenarios, allowing students to practice clinical reasoning skills and responding to emerging data in real-time.
+This course uses a mix of group discussion and lectures to discuss complex concepts in acute care physical therapy practice.
+Lab activities take place in the simulation center to create increasingly complex clinical scenarios, allowing students to practice clinical reasoning skills and respond to emerging data in real-time.
 Prerequisite(s): PT 560.

 PT 599.
 Advanced Physical Therapy Elective.
 3 Hours.